noraj/OSCP-Exam-Report-Template-Markdown/src/OSCP-exam-report-template_OS_v1.md

 - Each finding with included screenshots, walkthrough, sample code, and proof.txt if applicable.
 - Any additional items that were not included

-# Sample Report – High-Level Summary
+# Sample Report - High-Level Summary

 John Doe was tasked with performing an internal penetration test towards Offensive Security Labs.
 An internal penetration test is a dedicated attack against internally connected systems.
-The focus of this test is to perform attacks, similar to those of a hacker and attempt to infiltrate Offensive Security’s internal lab systems – the **THINC.local** domain.
+The focus of this test is to perform attacks, similar to those of a hacker and attempt to infiltrate Offensive Security's internal lab systems - the **THINC.local** domain.
-John’s overall objective was to evaluate the network, identify systems, and exploit flaws while reporting the findings back to Offensive Security.
+John's overall objective was to evaluate the network, identify systems, and exploit flaws while reporting the findings back to Offensive Security.

-When performing the internal penetration test, there were several alarming vulnerabilities that were identified on Offensive Security’s network.
+When performing the internal penetration test, there were several alarming vulnerabilities that were identified on Offensive Security's network.
 When performing the attacks, John was able to gain access to multiple machines, primarily due to outdated patches and poor security configurations.
 During the testing, John had administrative level access to multiple systems.
 All systems were successfully exploited and access granted.
 These systems as well as a brief description on how access was obtained are listed below:

-- Lab Trophy 1 – Got in through X
+- Lab Trophy 1 - Got in through X
-- Lab Trophy 2 – Got in through X
+- Lab Trophy 2 - Got in through X
-- Lab Trophy 3 – Got in through X
+- Lab Trophy 3 - Got in through X
-- Exam Trophy 1 – Got in through X
+- Exam Trophy 1 - Got in through X
-- Exam Trophy 2 – Got in through X
+- Exam Trophy 2 - Got in through X

 ## Sample Report - Recommendations

 John recommends patching the vulnerabilities identified during the testing to ensure that an attacker cannot exploit these systems in the future.
 One thing to remember is that these systems require frequent patching and once patched, should remain on a regular patch program to protect additional vulnerabilities that are discovered at a later date.

-# Sample Report – Methodologies
+# Sample Report - Methodologies

 John utilized a widely adopted approach to performing penetration testing that is effective in testing how well the Offensive Security Labs and Exam environments are secure.
 Below is a breakout of how John was able to identify and exploit the variety of systems and includes all individual vulnerabilities found.

-## Sample Report – Information Gathering
+## Sample Report - Information Gathering

 The information gathering portion of a penetration test focuses on identifying the scope of the penetration test.
 During this penetration test, John was tasked with exploiting the lab and exam network.